-“I find it hard to consume just gels over the event.
+“I find it hard to consume just gels over an event.
 So I like to have some solid foods to mix it up a bit and give my stomach a rest from the gels.
-I will always drink a carb energy drink mix, unless it’s a really hot day when I will get a bottle with electrolytes in too – I try to consume a bottle every hour of a race and a gel every 30 minutes.”
+I will always drink a carb energy drink mix, unless it’s a really hot day when I will get a bottle with electrolytes in too - I try to consume a bottle every hour of a race and a gel every 30 minutes.”

 Hale is equally insistent on the importance of nutrition, saying “the biggest takeaway from all training and racing, particularly multi days, is making sure you're eating enough to offset the work you're putting out.